 I'm telling you, pregnancy is hot.
 In more ways than one.

 I combat the nausea with a combination of natural methods.
 Giving in to cravings actually helps a lot, as well as eating small meals.
-We've been working with Sea-Band Mama and their helpful video on YouTube gave me a few pointers to reduce nausea without having to resort to medication.
+I wear a Sea-Band “Mama” version to reduce nausea without having to resort to medication.
 I've found that their Acupressure Wrist Bands and Ginger Lozenges are excellent at providing more direct relief without any side effects whatsoever.
 I pick them up at CVS, Target or Drugstore.com.